Sequential $\delta$-optimal consumption and investment for stochastic volatility markets with unknown parameters

-Similarly to \cite{KluppelbergPergamenchtchikov2009} we consider the fractional portfolio process $\varphi(t),$ i.e. $\varphi(t),$ is the fraction of the wealth process $X_\zs{t}$ invested in the stock at the time $t$.
-The fractions for the consumption is denoted by $c=(c_\zs{t})_\zs{0\le t\le T}$.
+where $x>0$ is the initial endowment.
+Similarly to \cite{KluppelbergPergamenchtchikov2009} we consider the fractional portfolio process $\varphi(t)=\wt{\phi}_\zs{t}S(t)/X_\zs{t}$, i.e. $\varphi(t)$ is the fraction of the wealth process $X_\zs{t}$ invested in the stock at the time $t$.
+The fraction for the consumption is denoted by $c_\zs{t}=\varsigma_\zs{t}/X_\zs{t}$.
 In this case the wealth process satisfies the following stochastic equation

 where $\pi_\zs{t}= \sigma(\,Y_\zs{t})\, \varphi_\zs{t}$ and the initial endowment $X_\zs{0}=x$.

 Now we describe the set of all admissible strategies.
 A portfolio control (financial strategy) $\vartheta=(\vartheta_\zs{t})_\zs{t\ge 0}=((\pi_\zs{t},c_\zs{t}))_\zs{t\ge 0}$ is said to be {\em admissible} if it is $(\cF_\zs{t})_\zs{0\le t\le T}$ - progressively measurable with values in $\bbr\times [0,\infty)$, such that